 A network administrator is setting up a DHCP server for a new subnet.
-To ensure specific department devices always receives the same IP addresses whenever their devices connect to the network, which DHCP setting should the administrator configure?
+To ensure specific department devices always receive the same IP addresses whenever their devices connect to the network, which DHCP setting should the administrator configure?

-The correct configuration to ensure a specific range of IP addresses is always distributed to a particular department's devices is to use reservations.
-DHCP reservations bind specific IP addresses to the MAC addresses of devices, guaranteeing that these devices receive the same IP addresses each time they connect to the network.
+The correct configuration to ensure a specific device always receives the same IP address is to use reservations.
+DHCP reservations bind a specific IP address to the MAC address of a device, guaranteeing that this device receives the same IP address each time it connects to the network.
 In contrast, exclusions are used to prevent certain IP addresses from being assigned from a scope; scope defines the entire range of possible IP addresses that can be assigned to devices; and lease time determines how long a device holds an IP address before it must renew its DHCP configuration.

 Ask Bash